2024 GOP candidates desperate to make debate stage are finding creative ways to boost donor numbers - The Boston Globe

 With six weeks until the first 2024 Republican presidential debate, some hopefuls are finding creative ways to boost their donor numbers and ensure they make it on stage.

-Biotech entrepreneur Vivek Ramaswamy rolled out a plan to let people who raise money for his campaign keep 10% of what they take in from other donors.
-North Dakota Gov. Doug Burgum is offering $20 Mastercard or Visa gift cards in return for campaign donations of as little as $1.
-Businessman Perry Johnson is offering copies of his book in exchange for donations.
+Biotech entrepreneur Vivek Ramaswamy rolled out a plan to let people who raise money for his campaign keep 10 percent of what they take in from other donors.
+Governor Doug Burgum of North Dakota is offering $20 Mastercard or Visa gift cards in return for campaign donations of as little as $1.
+Miami Mayor Francis Suarez is putting up a chance to see Argentine soccer legend Lionel Messi’s Miami debut.

-The unusual efforts are in response to a Republican National Committee requirement that participants in the Aug.
-23 debate in Milwaukee raise money from at least 40,000 donors across the country.
-That’s a tall task for some of the hopefuls who aren’t as well known as former President Donald Trump or Florida Gov. Ron DeSantis.

 Advertisement